Recursive Tree Grammar Autoencoders: Introduction

-In other words, our key message is that the combination of variational autoencoers, grammatical knowledge, and recursive processing yields a particularly strong approach that outperforms variants which combine only two of these features.
-In more detail, the contributions of this paper are as follows. \begin{itemize} \item We provide, to our knowledge, the first model which combines variational autoencoders (VAEs), tree grammars, and recursive neural networks. \citet{Kusner2017}{Kusner at al.} combined VAEs with grammars, \citet{Zhang2019}{Zhang et al.} combined VAEs with recursive processing, and our own prior work combined tree grammars and recursive processing \cite{Paassen2020IJCNN}, but the combination of all three features is new, yielding a novel autoencoder approach that empirically outperforms all these three prior baselines. \item We utilize the theory of regular tree grammars to prove the correctness of our encoding approach, in the sense that we can guarantee uniqueness of the process and linear time as well as space complexity. \item We evaluate RTG-AEs and all baselines on four data sets, including two synthetic and two real-world ones, including hyperparameter optimization and crossvalidation to give more robust performance estimates compared to prior work.
-We also run optimization with multiple repeats to provide more robust results. \end{itemize}
+As such, RTG-AEs combine variational autoencoders, grammatical knowledge, and recursive processing.
+Our key message is that this combination outperforms approaches which combine only two of these three aspects.
+In particular, we compare to the model of \citet{Kusner2017} and to an ablated version of RTG-AE which combine variational autoencoding with grammatical knowledge but process the trees sequentially; we compare to the DVAE of \citet{Zhang2019} which combines variational autoencoding with recursive processing but does not use grammatical knowledge; and we compare to TES-AE \citep{Paassen2020IJCNN}, which is an ablated version of RTG-AE that combines grammatical knowledge with recursive processing but only trains the decoding layers, while we propose end-to-end learning.
+We evaluate RTG-AEs and all baselines on four data sets, including two synthetic and two real-world ones, including hyperparameter optimization and crossvalidation to give more robust performance estimates compared to prior work.
+We also run optimization with multiple repeats to provide more robust results.
+Additionally, our paper contributes a correctness proof of our encoding based on the theory of regular tree grammars.

 We begin by discussing background and related work before we introduce the RTG-AE architecture and evaluate it on four datasets, including two synthetic and two real-world ones.